gavodachs/docker-dachs/README.md

 * [Debugging things](#debugging-things)

 This repository contains the dockerfiles for [GAVO DaCHS](http://docs.g-vo.org/DaCHS/).
-You'll find the corresponding images in [chbrandt/dachs Docker repository][4].
+You'll find the corresponding images in ['chbrandt/dachs' Docker repository][4].
+The system (or _suite_) is composed by a Postgres server in the background managed by the Dachs server which interfaces the database to the user.

+* `chbrandt/dachs:server`: the DaCHS data-manager/server suite
+* `chbrandt/dachs:postgres`: the Postgres db used by DaCHS
+* `chbrandt/dachs`: DaCHS server + Postgres db -- used for testing only

 If you're here by chance and don't really know what [DaCHS][1] is, it is a software system for astronomical data publication through the Virtual Observatory (VO) standards and protocols (see [IVOA][2]).
-The system (or _suite_) is composed by a Postgres server in the background managed by the Dachs server, which interfaces the database to the user.

 [1]: http://dachs-doc.readthedocs.io
 [2]: http://www.ivoa.net